 CNATRA, as CNAF deputy for training, shall review and standardize all formal instrument ground training courses and examinations.
 Commands with instrument ground training shall submit course materials and examinations to CNATRA every three years for periodic review.
 CNATRA shall ensure applicable courses satisfy the below requirements and will aid in development of any new instrument ground training courses and examinations.
-Unless extended in accordance with this instruction, all naval aviators and naval flight officers in DIFOPS status shall annually:
+Unless extended in accordance with this instruction all naval aviators (and naval flight officers, if required in accordance with Paragraph 13.1.1.1) in DIFOPS status shall annually: